Vets-Who-Code/vets-who-code-app/README.md

 **How to Run**

-- Verify you have the follwoing environment variables locally in a .env file:
+- Verify you have the following environment variables locally in a .env file:
   - NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME
   - CLOUDINARY_API_KEY
   - CLOUDINARY_API_SECRET